Where Are the Infinity Stones? Keeping Up with the MCU’s Six Most Powerful Artifacts

 The Infinity Stones are the Marvel Cinematic Universe’s big McGuffin.
 They’ve been present ever since the Tesseract was introduced into the series, but they were officially introduced in Guardians of the Galaxy when The Collector explained that before the universe first began, there were six singularities.
 These six singularities were then condensed into concentrated ingots.
 Whoever controls all six stones and wields them using the Infinity Gauntlet has the power to reshape reality.

 So where are the stones and what exactly do they do?
-With Avengers: Infinity War on the horizon, we’re running down what we know about the Infinity Stones in the MCU thus far.
-[Spoilers for all Marvel movies through Black Panther]
+With Avengers: Infinity War now ehre, we’re running down what we know about the Infinity Stones in the MCU thus far.
+[Spoilers for all Marvel movies through Avengers: Infinity War]

 Originally introduced as The Tesseract in Captain America: The First Avenger (although technically it first appears in the post-credits scene of Thor), the Space Stone has the power to all interdimensional space travel.
 While Red Skull used the power of the Tesseract to create super-powered weapons for Hydra, Loki used the Tesseract to open a portal, which allowed the Chitauri to attack New York City in The Avengers.
 At the end of the movie, the Avengers retrieve the Tesseract, give it to Thor, and he puts it in Odin’s treasure room for safekeeping.

 Thor: Ragnarok added a new wrinkle when Loki heads down to the treasure room to put Surtur’s helmet into the eternal flame and spots the Tesseract.
-We never see Loki take the Tesseract, but presumably Loki gonna Loki and he pocketed it.
-Additionally, if he didn’t take the Tesseract, it would just be floating around in space since Asgard was destroyed.
-If I had to guess, Loki has the Tesseract and he’s going to have a confrontation with Thanos since we saw Thanos’ ship in the post-credits scene.
-In the Infinity War trailer, we can see he has the Tesseract, but we don’t have confirmation on how he obtained it.
+We never see Loki take the Tesseract, but Loki gonna Loki and he pocketed it.
+The Tesseract is on the Asgardian ship when Thanos and the Black Order arrive.

 Dubbed “Aether” in Thor: The Dark World, the Reality Stone, according to Odin, “changes matter into dark matter” and the villain, Malekith, wants to use it to return the universe to darkness where he and his dark elves reigned.
 When the Aether, which usually appears in liquid form, is contained in a stone at the end of the film, Sif and Volstagg bring into The Collector for safekeeping.
 They explain that they’re giving him the stone because it would be unwise to keep more than one stone in Odin’s treasure room.
 After they leave, the Collector ominously says, “One down, five to go.”